-On November 20th, 2019, all over the world, governments, children’s organizations, and Janusz Korczak Associations prepared to celebrate the signing of the Convention on the Rights of the Child that took place in Geneva in 1989.
-Currently, 197 countries have signed the document and all except the United States have ratified it.
+In 2028, it will be 40 years since signing of the Convention on the Rights of the Child that took place in Geneva, Switzerland in 1989 (https://www.unicef.org/child-rights-convention).
+That year, there were 197 countries that signed this important document and all except United State have ratified it within 1-10 years of signing it.

 In the USA, the Korczak Association sponsored activities with Polish organizations and Polish Saturday schools as well as public schools in the New York area.